jtfrey/urltest/README.md

   --no-cert-verify/-k          do not require SSL certificate verfication for connections
                                to succeed
-  --no-random-walk/-W          process the file list as a simple depth-first traversal --ranged-ops/-r              enable ranged GET operations --no-options/-O              disable OPTIONS operations
+  --no-random-walk/-W          process the file list as a simple depth-first traversal --no-follow-3xx/-F           do not automatically follow HTTP 3XX redirects --no-delete/-D               do not delete anything on the remote side --ranged-ops/-r              enable ranged GET operations --no-options/-O              disable OPTIONS operations